-If the picture presented here is broadly accurate, how did the Deccan economy I ever get colonised?
-A bigger question is what accounts for its sustained economic backwardness?
-The key to its British conquest lies in the fitna style of politics and the principal-agent problem faced by indigenous rulers.
-We have seen above that the stability of the ruling dynasty depended upon its ability to co-opt the "political entreprenuers" and "portfolio capitalists" of its ideological dominions.
+If the picture presented here is broadly accurate, how did such an economy ever get colonised?
+The key lies in the fitna style of politics and the principal-agent problem faced by rulers here.
+We have seen above that the stability of the ruling dynasty depended upon its ability to co-opt the political entreprenuers' and 'portfolio capitalists' of its ideological dominions.
 For the Maratha state towards the early nineteenth century, this was becoming increasingly difficult.
 By that time, most of the new elite who grew with the Maratha expansion had entrenched themselves well into their own localities.
-Bajirao IIs efforts to impose some sort of centralisation by demanding revenue arrears aroused rebellion.
+Bajirao II's efforts to impose some sort of centralisation by demanding revenue arrears aroused rebellion.

-In this situation, rulers were often tempted to hire mercenary foreign soldiers who j did not have local roots to indulge in fitna style politics.
-But most of these hired mercenaries also seem to have sunk their roots in the welter of alliances and cross-alliance of the eighteenth century politics, allowing them to amass immense resources.
-Most of the complaints of the "ill-discipline" of the mercenary Gardis and Arabs need to be understood in this context.
+In this situation, rulers were often tempted to hire mercenary foreign soldiers who did not have local roots to indulge in fitna style politics.
+But most of these hired mercenaries also seem to have sunk their roots in the welter of alliances and crossalliance of the 18th century politics, allowing them to amass immense resources.
+Most of the complaints of the 'ill-discipline' of the mercenary Gardis and Arabs need to be understood in this context.
 They often incorporated the interests of the dynamically growing indigenous portfolio capitalists and political entreprenuers to ultimately create political hegemony.
 For the East India Company, evolving a subsidiary alliance whereby a native ruler paid for the Company's troops in his territories in return for protection was initially one of the ways of achieving financial savings.
 For the ruler, the presence of the British forces seemed to ensure him against the multiple alliances of his agents.
-Thus, the entry of the East India Company was a logical culmination of the fitna politics of the I Deccan.
+Thus, the entry of the East India Company was a logical culmination of the fitna politics of the Deccan.
 But the temptation to enter into fitna generally proved too strong, leading ultimately to British hegemony in the case of major Indian powers.
-This, to start with, merely appeared to the local elite as replacing of the existing sovereign by the East India Company, who appeared as their ally.
+This, to start with, merely appeared to the local elites as replacing of the existing sovereign by the East India Company, who appeared as their ally.
 Bajirao II was unpopular in Poona because of his avaricious ways.
 Apart from the merchants and traders in Poona, the other Jagirdars that were being pressed by Bajirao II saw the British intervention as a way to safeguard themselves.
 Initially Company rule maintained the old styles of governance.
 As this phenomenon was repeated in several places in the sub-continent, British hegemony evolved.
-By 1818.
-The East India Company was well entrenched in several parts of India through a similar co-opting of local portfolio capitalists and entrepreneuers in political power.
-This hegemony gave it tremendous advantage in establishing its supremacy visa-vis the old elite in the Deccan.
+By 1818, The East India Company was well entrenched in several parts of India through a similar co-opting of local portfolio capitalists and entrepreneuers in political power.
+This hegemony gave it tremendous advantage in establishing its supremacy visà-vis the old elite in the Deccan.

 As the self image of the British rule as rulers of a conquered people evolved along with increased control, the old style of politics that had generated the local elite in the first place went away.
-The manipulations of the old elite were already being called "corrupt" in the circles of English administrators.
+The manipulations of the old elite were already being called 'corrupt' in the circles of English administrators.
 This is evident in the description of Maratha character in the early British documents.
-Yet, the Company continued to rely on them, but gradually, as British control and new state practices evolved, the political context in which the old elite had evolved went away.
-When this happened, the political entreprenuers and portfolio capitalists of the eighteenth century were converted into fossilised "princes" and "inmadars" and "watandars", pensioned away into insignificance, or simply annihilated over the course of the nineteenth century as British hegemony evolved.
+Yet, the company continued to rely on them, but gradually, as British control and new state practices evolved, the political context in which the old elites had evolved went away.
+When this happened, the political entreprenuers and portfolio capitalists of the 18th century were converted into fossilised 'princes' and 'inmadars' and 'watandars', pensioned away into insignifacnce, or simply annihilated over the course of the nineteenth century as British hegemony evolved.